JKcompute/zmk-config-totem/readme.md

-This repo is in testing state
+This repo is in testing state.
+Code is not changed from original.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/docs/images/TOTEM_logo_dark.svg">